Vijay Manjrekar

 Vijay Laxman Manjrekar (26 September 1931 – 18 October 1983) was an Indian cricketer who played 55 Tests.
-He represented several teams (Andhra, Bengal, Maharashtra, Mumbai, Rajasthan, Uttar Pradesh) in his first-class career.
+He represented several teams (Andhra, Bengal, Maharashtra, Mumbai, Rajasthan, and Uttar Pradesh) in his first-class career.
 A small man, he was a fine cutter and hooker of the ball.
 He is the father of Sanjay Manjrekar.

 Career

 Manjrekar's Test match debut came against England at Calcutta in 1951, where he made a composed 48.
 He scored his first Test hundred in June 1952 against England at Headingley, making 133.
 It was his first Test in England and he was just 20 at the time.
-When he came in to bat his side was in trouble at 3/42 and faced a formidable lineup of bowlers in Fred Trueman, Alec Bedser and Jim Laker.
+When he came in to bat his team was in trouble at 3/42 and faced a formidable lineup of bowlers in Fred Trueman, Alec Bedser and Jim Laker.

 Manjrekar was part of the squad during India's tour of the Caribbean in 1952–53.
 Manjrekar finished the tour with three centuries, the most for India, with one coming off in the Fifth and final Test of the series against the West Indies.
 Having been promoted up the order to number three, Manjrekar reached 50 in 140 minutes.
 His next 50 runs came in 80 minutes.
 He put on a 237-run stand with opener Pankaj Roy for the second wicket, both playing attacking cricket, before the former was caught in the slips while playing a cut at 118.
 His innings included 15 fours.
 The match ended in a draw, resulting in the West Indies winning the Test series 1–0.
 Manjrekar finished 256 runs at 36.28.
 Overall, he was India's second best batsman in the tour in terms of numbers: he made 681 runs at 56.75.
 Reviewing his performance in the Test series, the Indian Express wrote, "Manjrekar, who had established himself as India's No. 3 batsman, was at is best against fast bowling and when King committed the indiscretion of bowling bumpers at him he rarely failed to hook them neatly to the boundary."
 In the next series, a tour to Pakistan in 1954–55, Manjrekar averaged 44.83 and made 269 runs in five Tests.
 In a tour that included other first-class games, he averaged 62.36 overall and made three centuries.